What is Negative Growth?

 Identifying proportionate negative growth is achieved by making financial statements common size.
 The financial statements can be made common size by dividing balance sheet accounts by total assets or by dividing income sheet accounts by total revenues.

-Horizontal analysis of common size financial statements allows for observation of trends over a period of time.
+Horizontal analysis of common size financial statements allows for the observation of trends over a period of time.
 For example, if there is negative growth between the common size cost of goods sold accounts year over year, it would imply that the growth in the company’s revenues has been quicker than that of its cost of goods sold, boosting its gross profitability.

 Observing Negative Growth in the Industry Life Cycle